linebender/druid/docs/src/get_started.md

 *this is outdated, and should be replaced with a walkthrough of getting a simple app built and running*.

-This chapter will walk you through setting up a simple druid application from start to finish.
+This will walk you through setting up a simple druid application from start to finish.

+This assumes you have installed all necessary dependencies; see [the main README] for instructions.

 ## Set up a Druid project
 Setting up a project is a simple as creating a new Rust project;